RodneyShag/Recording/readme.md

   - A setup where Signal A affects Signal B, usually making the Signal B intentionally less audible.
   - __Examples__
     - A radio DJ's voice lowers the volume of a track when he's speaking
-    - A kick-drum sidechain (temporarily) lowers bass volume on every hit
     - A vocal sidechain lowers guitar volume when vocalist sings
+    - A kick-drum sidechain (temporarily) lowers bass volume on every hit.
+Steps:
+      1. Add a compressor with sidechain capability to your bass track.
+      2. Set a high `ratio`, and set an `attack` as fast as possible.
+The lower you set `threshold`, the more it pushes down the volume of the bass when a kick drum is played.
+      3. Adjust `decay` to affect how long your bass volume stays low every time it's compressed.
 - __Dynamic focus__ - as the song progresses, you can shift the focus point around the mix, focusing the listener's ears on which parts of the music should stand out at different moments.
 This can be done by adjusting volume (or compression), tweaking tone (or EQ), adding effects, or panning.
 It's like saying, "Listen to this, focus here, now here" as you manipulate the sonic environment.
 This highlights some elements and pushes others to the background.
 - __Haas effect__ is adding a small delay between left and right channels, creating a wide stereo sound.
 Can be done with _stereo enhancer_ plugins.
   - __Stereo enhancing using delay__ causes loss of tightness (since it spreads out transients).
 Low-frequency dominant instruments such as kick-drums should stay in mono for this reason.